6 Tips for Using Your Electric Space Heater Safely

 Even though they’re not as powerful as your home’s heating and air system, space heaters still use a lot of energy and can be dangerous if used incorrectly.
 Safety should always be on your mind when operating a space heater.
 Here are six safety tips you should remember.

-Make Sure Your Space Heater is Optimized for Safety
+Pick an Electric Space Heater Optimized for Safety

 Safe, reliable space heaters should carry an Underwriters Laboratory (UL) certification.
 You’ll usually find this certification in the form of a label or stamp on your device and it means that your heater meets safety standards.
 You should also consider using a heater with other safety features, such as a guard around the heating element, automatic shut-off when tipped over or thermostatic shut-off feature once a desirable temperature is reached.